Varnish - Classic Collector

 binary

 .
-The default location of the varnish stat binary.
+The default location of the Varnish stat binary.
 Please override as per your configuration.use_sudo

 .
 If running as a restricted user, prepend sudo for additional access.stats